IvanOkh/Volunteer-Management-System-Frontend/project-tasks.md

 ## Monday, May 18th, 2020

 ### APP-WIDE:
 •	Disabled users can access application.
-FIX
+FIX - Ray will adjust backend

 ### FORMS: